opnfv/vineperf/docs/testing/user/configguide/trafficgen.rst

 https://github.com/atheurer/trafficgen/blob/master/README.md

-Note one will need to set up ssh login to not use passwords between the server running MoonGen and the device under test (running the VSPERF test infrastructure).
-This is because VSPERF on one server uses 'ssh' to configure and run MoonGen upon the other server.
+Note one will need to set up ssh login to not use passwords between the server running MoonGen and the device under test (running the ViNePerf test infrastructure).
+This is because ViNePerf on one server uses 'ssh' to configure and run MoonGen upon the other server.

 One can set up this ssh access by doing the following on both servers: